 My husband, a friend, and I attended the New Hampshire Highland Games and Festival at the Loon Mountain Ski Resort in mid-September.
 This visit marked the third time I’ve gone…the first year I convinced my husband to go because I had just discovered the TV series, Outlander, and was now fanatical of all things Scottish.
 And before you ask, no, I’m not Scottish by birth…I’m an “Honorary Scot” by virtue of the fact that I have red hair and freckles and because I decided to be (so there!).
 It was at the Games that I first tasted scotch, and I’ve been hooked ever since (head to Why do this? for more on that story).
 Each year I’ve signed up to go to the Highland Games scotch tasting hosted by the wonderful Simon Brooking, Brand Ambassador for Laphroaig, and I’ve yet to be disappointed at one of his presentations.
 Funny, dynamic, and highly informative are just a few of the adjectives I could use to describe Simon.
 Above all, he’s a proud Scot and a thoroughly entertaining Laphroaig Ambassador who’s love of the “uisge beatha” (that’s Gaelic for “Water of Life” and is pronounced “ooska-veha”) shines through.

 There were 2 old favorites and 2 new pours in this year’s lineup.
 I had tried the Laphroaig Quarter Cask and the Laphroaig Lore before and enjoyed them both.
 The Bowmore 15 was a surprise, and I was eager to try the Laphroaig Cairdeas 2017.
-Let’s go to the notes!
+The distillery’s descriptions are presented in the italics.

 Laphroaig and Bowmore Highland Games Scotch Tasting

-At the New Hampshire Highland Games and Festival, Sept 16, 2017
+At the New Hampshire Highland Games and Festival, presented by Simon Brooking, Sept 16, 2017

 Bowmore Darkest 15

-- Nose: Primarily peat, light deep fruit, slight caramel & white chocolate, maple sugar
+- Nose: Primarily peat, light deep fruit, slight caramel and white chocolate, maple sugar

 - Taste: Medium body, chewy, oily, sweet butter, raisins, low smoke, some cinnamon